russiann/promise-sequential/README.md

 There is only one difference between Promise.all usage and promise-sequencial usage: promise-sequencial receive an Array of functions that each returns a promise.

-Each function brings four params:
+Each function brings three params:

 | Name              | Description                                                  |
 | ----------------- | ------------------------------------------------------------ |